Copyright © Giulia Skye 2021

 “Anytime.”
 Helen glanced in the box on the counter and read the blue and red logo printed on each of the white badges.
 “Get Living?
 As in the Michael Adams fitness campaign?”
 There’d been mentions of it on the news this week, something about the athlete who was supposed to lead this summer’s campaign being involved in a freak horse-riding accident.
 “Is it still going ahead?”

 “Yeah, they’ve just announced who’ll be replacing Daniel Jones.”
 Liz pulled a face.
 “That’s why Pencil Neck had his knickers in a twist this morning and called me in early.
 We’ve had the press here all day.
 They’ve just finished their lunch which means he’ll be back out here soon, pestering me.”
 Liz nodded toward the function room next to the bar area.
-The door was open and hotel staff cleared away dirty plates.
+Through the open door, hotel staff cleared away dirty plates.
 “The new Sports Ambassador is a Canadian Olympic swimmer.
 Sebastian Clarke.”

 “Never heard of him.”
-Helen clutched at her growling stomach, her mouth watering as she eyed the silver platters of left over food.
+Helen’s stomach growled and her mouth watered as she eyed the silver platters of left over food.
 “Has everyone gone now?”

 “As far as I know.”